Kone1y/PTDB/Readme.md

 ## Data Availability & Reproducibility

 All core datasets, predicted transporter tables, structural models, confidence metrics, analysis scripts, and pipeline configurations are deposited in stable public repositories with versioned releases.

-- **Source Code**: This GitHub repository
+The database is not browse-only: the complete contents can be downloaded in bulk.

+### 1. Bulk download

+All core datasets are available at the [Download page](https://yanglab.hzau.edu.cn/ptdb/index/download), including:

-- **Version Control**: Git-based versioning with tagged releases and changelog
+- Predicted transporter tables with evidence codes and confidence tiers
-- **Data Deposition**: Core datasets available for bulk download via the [Download page](https://yanglab.hzau.edu.cn/ptdb/index/download) and the repository releases
+- TC classification results
+- Predicted structural and topological features
+- AlphaFold 3 structural models
+- Model-quality metrics (pLDDT, pTM, PAE summaries) and structural-comparison results

+### 2. Programmatic access

+A documented REST API supports gene-identifier lookup, TC-family retrieval, and batch queries — see [Programmatic Access](#programmatic-access-rest-api) above.

+### 3. Source code and archival datasets

+- **Source code and configuration files:** [github.com/Kone1y/PlantTPDB](https://github.com/Kone1y/PlantTPDB)
+- **Archived datasets:** deposited on Zenodo under the concept DOI [10.5281/zenodo.20593739](https://doi.org/10.5281/zenodo.20593739).
+Each released dataset version receives its own version-specific DOI, providing permanent and citable access to the exact data underlying any given analysis.

+### 4. Containerization

+Docker containers for the identification pipeline are published at [hub.docker.com/r/paulfire/transporter-pred](https://hub.docker.com/r/paulfire/transporter-pred), enabling full computational reproducibility of the identification and benchmarking analyses.
+See [Containerized Pipeline](#containerized-pipeline) above.

+### 5. Versioned releases

+- Major releases follow an approximately annual cycle.
+- Each major release ships with a changelog entry and a citable Zenodo snapshot.
+- Between major releases, the literature-tracking module refreshes the knowledge base on a 7-day cycle; every update is recorded in the version history.
+- Git tags in this repository correspond one-to-one with released database versions.

+### 6. Long-term maintenance

+PTDB is hosted and maintained by Huazhong Agricultural University through **at least 2035**.
+Mirrored archival storage is maintained independently of the primary web portal, so that datasets remain retrievable even if the web service is interrupted.
+Issues and data requests are tracked publicly in this repository.

 ## Citation